mttmtt31/specter/README.md

 ....}
 ```

 Where `docids` are Scidocs paper ids and `count` is a measure of importance of the relationship between two documents.
 We use the same notation used in Specter, namely `count=5` means direct citation while `count=1` refers to a citation of a citation.
-The folder containing the dataset can be downloaded [here](https://drive.google.com/drive/folders/1-gu4oylT_cE-h5gRNGpxXaMvExia0BsD?usp=share_link).
-It is advisable to save the folder as `project_data`.
+The dataset is already available in the folder `project_data`.

 For full reproducibility, it is also possible to create the same dataset from scratch starting from the Scidocs metadata files.
-Once the [folder](https://drive.google.com/drive/folders/1iP-LHbYIgcYQA_0_yij75ZeFJ85UmqwG?usp=share_link) containing the 3 metadata files is downloaded, simply run the following command, changing the `data-dir` parameter according to the name of the folder where you saved the 3 metadata files.
+Stemming from the files inside the folder `scidocs_metadata`, simply run:

 ```python
 python scripts/create_scidocs.py --data-dir scidocs_metadata --output-dir project_data